Pauline Ramart: Career

-She was the chair of organic chemistry at the Faculty of Sciences in Paris from 1944 until her death in 1953.
-She played a major role in advocating women's right to vote during her office as the vice-president of the National Education section of the Provisional Consultative Assembly, France.
+Ramart was the chair of organic chemistry at the Faculty of Sciences in Paris from 1944 until her death in 1953.
+A feminist, she was elected to the Free France Provisional Consultative Assembly in 1944, where she campaigned for women's suffrage during her term as the vice-president of the National Education section of the Provisional Consultative Assembly.
+Women did not receive the right vote in France until 1944, although Marie Denizard had stood unsuccessfully in a Presidential election in 1913.